ArduPilot/ardupilot_wiki/plane/source/docs/soaring.rst

 Supported Boards
 ==================

-Generally all board support soaring, *except* the following boards, which do *not* support soaring, due to flash constaints.
+Generally all boards support soaring, *except* those with firmware limitations referred to on :ref:`this page <common-limited-firmware>`.
+As of June 2020, non-supported boards include:

  - KakuteF7Mini
  - KakuteF7